-Climate Change is Tightening Insurance Markets.
+Climate Change Is Tightening Insurance Markets.
 That’s No Good for the Solar Industry

 The current market has created numerous limitations for solar developers and financiers.

-Natural catastrophe-related sublimits, part of an insurance policy that defines coverage on certain types of losses, have shrunk, said Jordan Newman, a managing director at Wells Fargo that works on the bank’s tax equity investments for renewables.
+Natural-catastrophe-related sublimits (part of an insurance policy that defines coverage on certain types of losses) have shrunk, said Jordan Newman, a managing director at Wells Fargo that works on the bank’s tax equity investments for renewables.
 That means "the amount of coverage in dollars that you’re able to achieve has gotten lower and costs more,” he said.

 With lower sublimits, banks are seeing an uptick in the number of developers asking for waivers on insurance coverage.
 And since projects must re-insure each year, even in-service installations are navigating these challenges.